Professor of Bioinformatics - Associate Faculty PVC for Research and Knowledge Exchange, Faculty of Medicine & Health Sciences

 Richard Emes is Professor of Bioinformatics at Nottingham School of Veterinary Medicine and Science and Director of the University of Nottingham Advanced Data Analysis Centre ADAC.
-He is also School sub-dean for Reseach.

 Richard initially studied Zoology at the University of Wales (First Class, 1996) and completed a PhD in molecular parasitology (Glasgow 2000).
 But then undertook post-doctoral positions at Oxford University and the Sanger Institute Cambridge developing bioinformatics and comparative genomics approaches to investigate the evolution of genes and genomes.
 He was subsequently awarded an MRC Fellowship in Bioinformatics to study molecular evolution at University College London.
 His research interests are in bioinformatics, comparative genomics and molecular evolution particularly in the fields of pathogen biology, epigenetics and neurobiology.
 He joined Nottingham University in 2009 and promoted to Professor of Bioinformatics in 2015.

 His research interests are in bioinformatics - the application of computational methods to study biological problems, comparative genomics and evolution.
 His computational lab is working to develop models to understand human and animal health and disease.

 Emes Group Webpages and links to software

 Advanced Data Analyis Centre (ADAC)